qgadrian/metadata_plugs/README.md

 plug(MetadataPlugs.Info, env_vars: ["APP_VERSION", "ENVIRONMENT"])
 ```

-Default path for this plug is `/info`, which can be overrided:
+Default path for this plug is `/info`, which can be overwritten:

 ```elixir
 plug(MetadataPlugs.Info, path: "/infoz")